rajatarora/blog/content/post/vision-for-this-site.md

 And what better way to create than to write about the stuff you already consume? :laughing:

 I recently bought a new pencil.
 I recently finished reading a book.
 I recently started learning about [Hugo](https://gohugo.io).
 And I recently watched a movie too.
-Whenever I feel that any of the above warrants a review, I will write it and put it up, I don't be able to review _everything_, but it will be a start anyway.
+Whenever I feel that any of the above warrants a review, I will write it and put it up, I won't be able to review _everything_, but it will be a start anyway.

 ## Frequency of posting